appstate-apphack/appalhack/content/prizes.md

 Prizes and eligibility listed below is subject to change before the event.
 {% end %}

-{% card(title="Best Overall", img="/prizes/drone.png") %}
+{% card(title="Best Overall", img="/prizes/Raxer.png") %}
 This prize is awarded to the best project, regardless of who submitted it.
 In other words, every team participating in AppHack is eligible to win this prize.

-The prize that will be awarded to the winner of this category is a drone of some kind.
+The prize that will be awarded to the winner of this category is going to be a Razer Seiren x.
 {% end %}

 {% card(title="Best Beginner Hack", img="/prizes/speaker.png") %}